jocke1995/BeLuEngine/README.md

 ---
 ## API
 Currently the only API supported is DirectX12.
-In the future I will add support for other API's such as Vulkan and DirectX 11.

 ---
 ## Feature List
-Here I will list all the features (that is worth mentioning) implemented in my engine.
+Here I will list all the features (that is worth mentioning) implemented in my rendering framework.
 ##### Entity Component System
 ##### PBR using roughness and metallic maps
 ##### Multi-threading
 ##### Picking (with Boundingboxes)
 ##### Stencil-buffer outlining
+##### Hard Shadows with inline ray tracing

 ---
 ## Setting up the project, welcome to premake!
 (Thanks to Tim Johansson for setting up and making this guide)